SephiaSky/sephiasky.com/index.md

 I might get risky and dabble into the art conjuring up MMORPG of my own but who knows.

-Also, if you want to support my work by donation you can always use this [link](http://www.sephiasky.com/).
+Also, if you want to support my work, you may do so by sending me bitcoin.

+Just go to my website www.sephiasky.com.

-If you do, please let me [know](https://twitter.com/sephia_sky).
+If you do, please send a tweet.
 ```

 ### Support or Contact